Lens Technology

-Lens Technology is a member of the Forbes 2000 list with a market cap of over $22 billion as of Jan 2021.
+Lens Technology is a member of the Forbes 2000 list with a market cap of over $22 billion as of January 2021.

 Its founder, Zhou Qunfei, is the world's richest woman whose fortune is self made.

+It supplies glass for Apple's iPhones.

 In December 2020, the company was reported to be using forced labor from Uyghur Muslims in their factories.
 Some workers were given the choice between working at a factory or being sent to a detention center.